How a psychologically healthy work environment is good for business

 Make mental health a priority

-“In a smaller business you can often make changes faster to adjust workplace conditions,” he says.
+In a smaller business you can also more quickly adjust workplace conditions.

-“What can I do to help you?”
+“What can I do to help?”

-“What can you do to help you?”
+“What could you do to help yourself?”

-What additional supports would help?”
+“What additional supports would help?”

-“When will we talk about this again?”
+“When can we talk about this again?”

-Friesen says follow-up is critical but often overlooked.
-“Make sure your employee knows this isn’t a one-and-done conversation, that you’ll check in to confirm that things are improving—and then follow through.”
+Follow-up is critical but often overlooked.
+Make sure the person coming forward knows this isn’t a one-and-done conversation, that you’ll check in to confirm that things are improving—and then be sure to follow through.